AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-a-feature-group.md

 ---
 title: Create a feature group
-description: Learn how to create a feature group in Adobe Experience Rollouts to manage multiple feature flags across applications in your team as a single unit.
+description: Learn how to create a feature group in Flags to manage multiple feature flags across applications in your team as a single unit.
 hide: true
 exl-id: 58148df1-84ee-4a78-a4b4-71f74cd8ce0a
 ---